hexters/hexa-docs/README.md

 ## Options Setting

-This plugin comes with an easy-to-use cache system that stores various settings needed by the application.
-See the file `app/Filament/Pages/Option.php`.
-You can use Form components to create various types of form inputs.
+This plugin comes with an easy-to-use cache system that stores various settings required by the application.
+Check the file `app/Filament/Pages/Option.php`.
+You can use the Form component to create various types of form inputs.

 ```php
 use Filament\Forms\Components\TextInput;